Heavy fuel oil: Heavy fuel oil characteristics

-HFO consists of the remnants or residual of petroleum sources once the hydrocarbons of higher quality are extracted via processes such as thermal and catalytic cracking.
+HFO consists of the remnants, or residual, of petroleum once the hydrocarbons of higher quality are extracted via processes such as thermal and catalytic cracking.
 Thus, HFO is also commonly referred to as residual fuel oil.
 The chemical composition of HFO is highly variable due to the fact that HFO is often mixed or blended with cleaner fuels; blending streams can include carbon numbers from C_{20} to greater than C_{50}.
 HFOs are blended to achieve certain viscosity and flow characteristics for a given use.
-As a result of the wide compositional spectrum, HFO is defined by processing, physical and final use characteristics.
-Being the final remnant of the cracking process, HFO also contains mixtures of the following compounds to various degrees: "paraffins, cycloparaffins, aromatics, olefins, and asphaltenes as well as molecules containing sulfur, oxygen, nitrogen and/or organometals".
+As a result of the wide compositional spectrum, HFO is defined by processing, physical and final-use characteristics.
+Being the final remnant of the cracking process, HFO also contains mixtures of the following compounds to various degrees: paraffins, cycloparaffins, aromatics, olefins, and asphaltenes as well as molecules containing sulfur, oxygen, nitrogen or organometals.
 HFO is characterized by a maximum density of 1010 kg/m^{3} at 15 °C, and a maximum viscosity of 700 mm^{2}/s (cSt) at 50 °C according to ISO 8217.

 Combustion and atmospheric reactions

-Given HFO's elevated sulfur contamination (maximum of 5% by mass), the combustion reaction results in the formation of sulfur dioxide SO_{2}.
+Given HFO's elevated sulfur contamination (maximum of 5% by mass), the combustion reaction results in the formation of sulfur dioxide (SO_{2}).